ray-project/ray/doc/source/tutorial.rst

 yet, the command ``ray.get(x_id)`` will wait until the remote object has been created.

-A very common use case of ``ray.get`` is to get a list of object IDs.
+A very common use case of ``ray.get`` is to get a list of python objects.
 In this case, you can call ``ray.get(object_ids)`` where ``object_ids`` is a list of object IDs.